OwczarekGit/MCMD/README.md

 - [x] Dual panel setup with exclusive mod placement.
 - [ ] Searching specified directory for existing mods and provide an easy way of updating them.
 - [ ] Easy forge/fabric mod loader download and installation.

+### Keep in mind that MCMD is at the early stage of development, any help highly appreciated.
+Thanks!